Combined Detection¶

 !
 NOT |

-Based on the selected monitors, if the monitors have groupings, then only when all common groupings of the monitors are in an abnormal state will it evaluate to "true".
+Based on the selected monitors, if the monitors have groupings, then only when all common groupings of the monitors are in an abnormal state will it resolve as "true".

-For example: If you select Monitor A (hosts 1, 2, 3, 4 generate alerts) and Monitor B (hosts 2, 3, 5, 6 generate alerts), then the combined monitor (A&&B) will only return "true" for hosts 2 and 3, generating alerts.
+For example: When selecting Monitor A (hosts 1, 2, 3, 4 generate alerts) and Monitor B (hosts 2, 3, 5, 6 generate alerts), the combined monitor (A&&B) will only return "true" for hosts 2 and 3, generating alerts.

-Note: When the groupings of monitors in the combination method are inconsistent, situations without common groupings will not trigger alerts.
+When the monitors in the combination method do not have consistent groupings, such cases without common groupings will not generate alerts.

 ---|---|---|